Green Beans & Potato Bhaji/Sabji

 Heat oil in a wok or karahi.

-Add cumin seeds and asafoetida (hing) and wait for seeds to splutter.
+Add cumin/mustard.pachpooran seeds and asafoetida (hing) and wait for seeds to splutter.

 Add ginger and fry for 10-15 seconds.

-Add prepared vegetables, all spices, except garam masala & mango powder.
-Add salt, stir fry for a minute or two, until vegetables are well coated with spices.
+Add prepared vegetables, all spices, except garam masala & mango powder and salt.
+Stir fry for a minute, until vegetables are well coated with spices.
 Lower heat to low-medium.

-Add chopped tomatoes, stir and continue cooking until potatoes and beans are cooked.
+Add chopped tomatoes, if using.
+Stir and continue cooking until potatoes and beans are cooked and most of the water is.

 Adjust salt/chillies by tasting.